Bryan6734/SPAR-final/README.md

 **Here are a couple of difficulties I think I'll encounter:**

 1. The GPQA repository is 2+ years old... will have to do some refactoring and updating
 2. Need to define compression; how to control for starting words / amount of information?
-2. Suppose you have two questions that are conceptually the same in difficulty, but one just has more "basic facts" than the other (i.e. atomic units of information that help define the question).
-This seems like it's outside the scope of this assignment, but would be interesting to look into model deterioration w.r.t. number of atomic facts being compressed.
+   - Suppose you have two questions that are conceptually the same in difficulty, but one just has more "basic facts" than the other (i.e. atomic units of information that help define the question).
+How can we control for this?
+3. Adapting evaluation script to handle evaluating multiple question compressions
-3. Dealing w/ math and chemistry might be particularly challenging because you have to parse through symbols/equations/formulas/etc. p
+4. Dealing w/ math and chemistry might be particularly challenging because you have to parse through symbols/equations/formulas/etc.

 ## Compression